bashrc2/miniircd/README.md

 The first account to be registered gets oper status.
 Note that this applies for all channels.

+If there is an imposter occupying your usual nickname then you can identify yourself with your full credentials, and the imposter will be removed.

+    /identify [nickname] [password]

 A passwords file in the state directory contains password hashes.
 The word "oper" is appended to any accounts with oper status.

 To subsequently change password: